sare84/weekly-report-gen/README.md

 ## Todo

 - Possibility to localize the app
-- Add checks for week between 1 and 52
 - Add the possibility to add the year to the CLI params
 - Refactor the data usage for the weeks in the arguments

 ## Versions

+### 0.0.9

+- Added checks for week between 1 and 52

 ### 0.0.8